 What a shock coming into Hanoi following the somnolence of Don Khong island in Laos.
 The traffic went from water buffalo to Formula 1.
 I tucked away my 10 words of Lao and exchanged kips for dongs.
 Temps went from 35 degrees Celsius (94 F) to 12C (54F ).
 It was cloudy, drizzly and cold.
-I had to buy gloves, wear all my clothes and pull out the raincoat.
+I had to buy gloves, a jacket, wear all my clothes and cover the bundle with the raincoat.
 And still surprisingly humid.
 Had to open the pit zips.

 And here I was in Vietnam.
 I didn’t anticipate how my college anti-war experience would intersect with my current travels.
 Pinch me, I am in North Vietnam.
 Haiphong, Da Nang, Sai gon, Hanoi, Hue, the Mekong Delta, My Lai and the DMZ; names I associated with atrocities in an illicit war.
 I felt the dissociation of time collapsing.
 I expected thatched huts and jungle villages where guerillas fought our troops.
 Instead there are high rises, a booming economy, gigantic billboards, fancy hotels and crazy traffic replete with motorbikes, SUV’s and tour busses.
 The population is overwhelmingly young, all post war.
 The American war, as they refer to it, was their victory.
 It is weird to see the captured US tanks, various artillery and bombers next to a UNESCO tourist site.
 Vietnam has a long turbulent history; 1000 years of Chinese occupation, 100 years of French rule and the seesaw expansion and loss within the peninsula for thousands of years before that.
 I feel a shadow of shame being an American and remembering our country’s machinations in this region.
 Interestingly however, at first blush, people seem more apt to highlight the Viet victory at Dien Bien Phu in 1954 when they kicked out the French than the Vietnam war.
 We see banners, posters and pennants everywhere in cities and towns commemorating their 65th year of independence.